Tomin1/mythremote-for-sailfish/README.md

 MythTV remote for Sailfish OS
 =============================
-MythTV Frontend remote application for Sailfish OS licensed under GPLv3.
+MythTV Frontend remote application for Sailfish OS and is licensed under GPLv3.
 See the license section below for more information about using and redistributing this program.

 Store aka Jolla Harbour
 -----------------------